apostrophecms/apostrophe-documentation/docs/howtos/intranet.md

-# How do I add an Intranet to my site?
+# Adding an Intranet to Your Site

 Many websites feature an "Intranet" section which is exclusively for employees.
 ApostropheCMS offers ways to accomplish this.